6s096-iap24/6s096-iap24.github.io/_pages/syllabus.md

 Ethical behavior is an important trait of anyone who works in the fields of Computer Science, Machine Learning, Data Science, NLP -- from ethically handling data, to thinking of the ramifications of one’s models, to attribution of code and work of others.
 Thus, in this course, we place strong emphasis on Academic Honesty.

 ### COMMUNICATION FROM STAFF TO STUDENTS
-Class announcements will be through this website, and through mailing.
+Class announcements will be through this website, and through mailing lists.